nrmay/TeSS/README.md

     cp config/tess.example.yml config/tess.yml;
     cp config/secrets.example.yml config/secrets.yml;
+    cp config/ingestion.example.yml config/ingestion.yml;

 #### Configure TeSS
 Edit ```/config/tess.yml``` to override the default configuration.

+Set the ```base_url``` parameter to the domain name or IP Address of the instance.

 Create a new top level element (like ```elixir``` or ```dresa```) and add the override parameters below, such as: